ministryofjustice/modernisation-platform-terraform-aws-waf/README.md

 ## Requirements

-- Terraform: >= 1.0.1
+- Terraform: ~> 1.0

-- Provider: hashicorp/aws ~> 5.90
+- Provider: hashicorp/aws ~> 6.0

 The module also expects access to the Modernisation Platform logging account ID when log shipping is enabled.

 ## Usage

-This module offers various WAF rules as a module, custom ones such as IP Address blocking from an ssm parameter, as well as AWS managed ones.
+This module offers various WAF rules as a module, custom ones such as IP Address blocking from an SSM parameter, as well as AWS-managed ones.

 With the `managed_rule_actions` if the bool is true, it will block traffic, false will leave it in a count mode.